 SELECT * FROM LEAVE;

-With the help of the UPDATE statement, we have updated the leave date of the employee from NULL to 2022-12-31 from joining both tables i.e; LEAVE and EMPLOYEES which is done based on the WHERE condition.
+Using the UPDATE statement, we updated the employee’s leave date from NULL to 2022-12-31 by joining the LEAVE and EMPLOYEES tables based on the WHERE condition.

-Once a new value is updated by the UPDATE statement, we have used the SELECT statement to retrieve the latest records from the LEAVE table.
+Once the UPDATE statement updates a new value, we use the SELECT statement to retrieve the latest records from the LEAVE table.

-We hope that you have understood how to use the SQL Server UPDATE statement with the INNER JOIN clause on tables by the query.
+We hope that you have understood how to use the SQL Server UPDATE statement with the INNER JOIN clause on tables in the query.

 Read: SQL Server Outer Join With Count